pedro-hs/checkbox.sh/README.md

 ### Limitations

-- Doesn't work well in some bash versions in mac (I will fix this as soon as possible)
+- Doesn't have a good compatibility with mac, I will work on this in future
 - Uses bash array, so bash or similars are needed to run this script
 - Terminal must have at least 8 lines for the script works.
 Maybe breaks in some cases with --message too.
 Resize terminal and press 'r'
 - Don't have unit test